English Standard Version: Position on gender-neutral language

+In the late 1990s, controversy erupted among evangelical scholarship with regard to the pending publication of a gender-neutral version of the NIV.
+Prior to the publication of the ESV in 2001, ESV translators Vern Poythress and Wayne Grudem detailed their approach to the gender-neutral language debate in The Gender-Neutral Bible Controversy: Muting the Masculinity of God's Words, having been published by Broadman & Holman in 2000.
+In the book, Poythress and Grudem argue that contemporary feminist philosophy has affected the predispositions of some English Bible translators and theologians toward the original text, which in turn has affected the trajectory of the NIV, being the most eminent evangelical Bible translation.
+An updated edition was published in 2003 by Christian Focus Publications, featuring new chapters on the TNIV.
+In 2004, a second edition was released by Broadman & Holman, having been republished as The TNIV and the Gender-Neutral Bible Controversy.

-The ESV translation committee states that "the goal of the ESV is to render literally what is in the original."
-The committee expands on this position in claiming that, although the ESV avoids using gender-neutral language (for the purpose of preserving contextual meaning found in the original text), the translation does utilize gender-neutral language in specific cases.
-The committee further state that their objective was "transparency to the original text, allowing the reader to understand the original on its own terms rather than in the terms of our present-day Western culture."
+As a formal translation, the ESV positions itself in the Bible publishing market by opting to avoid gender-neutral language (excluding "words that have no male meaning in the original [New Testament] Greek").
+With regard to this issue, the ESV translation committee states that "the goal of the ESV is to render literally what is in the original."
+The committee further states that its objective is "transparency to the original text, allowing the reader to understand the original on its own terms rather than in the terms of our present-day Western culture."

 Revisions and other editions

+2002 text correction

+In 2002, Crossway published an unannounced revision to the original 2001 text to make several corrections, these being in areas where it was believed "that a mistake had been made in translation."
+This includes a revision in Romans 3:9, changing "under the power of sin" to "under sin."

+Anglicized edition

+In 2002, Collins published the English Standard Version: Anglicized Edition in the United Kingdom.
+It is abbreviated as ESVUK.

 2007 text edition

-Crossway published the first revision of the ESV text in 2007 as "ESV Text Edition: 2007."
-The revision makes minor changes to the 2001 text.
+Crossway published a revision of the ESV text in 2007 as "ESV Text Edition: 2007."
+The revision makes minor changes to the 2002 corrected edition.

 Oxford Apocrypha edition

 In 2009, Oxford University Press published the English Standard Version Bible with Apocrypha.
 This edition includes the Apocrypha, placed at the back of the Bible, intended for "denominations that use those books in liturgical readings and for students who need them for historical purposes."